 What Practical and Theory Does The Emergency First Aid Course Cover?

-Real First Aid course attainments are progressive, establishing an overall capability and confidence for emergency response.
+Real Response course attainments are progressive, establishing an overall capability and confidence for emergency response.
 From the outset, courses such as Provide Basic Emergency Life Support [Level 1] empower students with remarkable life-changing and life-saving capabilities that can be carried throughout life.
-Course participants experience revolutionary Real First Aid immersive learning techniques that result in greater knowledge and skills retention, plus the confidence to step in when help is needed most.
+Course participants experience revolutionary Real Response immersive learning techniques that result in greater knowledge and skills retention, plus the confidence to step in when help is needed most.
 Practical and theory attainments in emergency first aid include:

 - Provide artificial respiration and CPR to adults, children and infants